+To prepare the cord for the new switch.
+Make sure you cut the non-identified (hot) wire only.
+It's the one without any indentations or ribbing.
 Use a small pocketknife to make a 3/4-in. slit at the desired switch location.
+Note that you could also use a utility knife.
 Do not cut into the individual wire sheathing.

 Cut apart the smooth (non-identified) wire in the center of the split.